OceanOutcomes/ocean-outcomes/news/_posts/2026-5-15-o2-on-the-water-inside-fisheries-alongside-crew.md

 ![photo+blog+image+10.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Inside+Fisheries+Alongside+Crews+Photo+Blog+/photo+blog+image+10.png)

-*O2’s Asia Fisheries Coordinator, Ryan Xu, working with a member of the crew during a Cheng Hung Seafood Frozen FIP training, highlighting best practices related to baiting hooks that can reduce unintended and unwanted bycatch.*
+*O2’s Asia Fisheries Coordinator, Ryan Xu, working with a member of the crew during a CHSF FIP training, highlighting best practices related to baiting hooks that can reduce unintended and unwanted bycatch.*

 Our team conducts training on best fishing practices, including how EM supports fisheries management, how Wi-Fi access helps crew stay connected with family and access financial services, and workers’ rights and grievance reporting.
 We work closely with partners—from NGOs to worker organizations—leveraging one another's expertise and contributions to ensure work is efficient and non-duplicative.
 We work with interpreters that are embedded within our projects and teams, and create materials that the captains and crew can reference later.
 These aren’t just one-time sessions, they’re ongoing conversations which support meaningful partnerships.